Kong/docs.konghq.com/app/konnect/org-management/audit-logging/verify-signatures.md

    See the [CEF verification payload](#cef-verification-payload) and [JSON verification payload](#json-verification-payload) sections for examples.

-1. Verify the ED25519 signature with the public key, signatureless audit log entry, and decoded signature.
+1. Verify the ED25519 signature with the public key, signature-less audit log entry, and decoded signature.

 ## CEF verification payload